naveenpanguluri/angular6-CLI/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.

+# Requirements
+To begin, make sure you have NodeJS (v8.9+) and NPM (v5.5.1+) installed on your machine.

+## Getting Started
+To install the Angular CLI:

+npm install -g @angular/cli

+Generating and serving an Angular project via a development server Create and run a new project:

+ng new my-project
+cd my-project
+ng serve

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.